joelohrdev/sbv/README.md

 ## CLGFS Volunteering

-App to keep track off volunteering.
+App to keep track of volunteering.